bsuttor/ploneconf-talk-2022/presentation.md

 When a new tag is created, latest staging Docker image is copied to docker prod registry.

-So a human action is required to deploy to production and staging is automatically updated.
+A human action is required to deploy in production.
+In contrast to staging automatically updated.

 [comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")
 ## Table of contents <!-- .element: style="color:white; position: relative; top: -2em;" -->